 Is there a possibility that it’s all in my head?

 Self-esteem and feelings of wellbeing can certainly play a part in your ability to fully enjoy sex and experience an orgasm, but if you’re healthy, it’s time to put your mind at ease.
 It’s also worth remembering that frequent orgasms are good for your health!

 When it comes to the question of how to raise your sexual self-esteem, it can be as easy as putting on some mood-lifting tunes or even snacking on some sexually stimulating foods, because studies show that as confidence and an overall positive perception of yourself and your body image goes up, so do the odds of having an orgasm.

 What can I do to better my chances of orgasm?

 How did we know you’d ask that?
 First of all, go back and take a look at the way you’ve been having sex in the past—positions, foreplay, etc. Next, remember this: women who frequently experience orgasms are most willing to experiment with different techniques, positions, toys and combinations of all three.
 Finally, start your experimental journey of getting to know your body, and if you have a partner, appoint them as your guide.

-While massagers, especially clitoral massagers like NEA, can help you dramatically increase your odds of orgasm, the most important entity in this equation is your own body.
+While massagers, especially clitoral massagers, can help you dramatically increase your odds of orgasm, the most important entity in this equation is your own body.

 Concluding our ‘O’ Q&A, it helps to know what elements you’re in control of and which you’re not.
 As we’ve touched upon, a combination of physiological, biological and psychological factors contribute to the potential and potency of your orgasm.
 If you happen to be getting the max out of your climax: keep up the good work.
 If you’re still looking to tip the scales of sensual sensation in your favor, simply start by trying something new.
 In doing so, you’ll soon look back and realize that all that frustration was worth the wait.